 Sam Chien (三戰): Translated as “Three Battles,” Sam Chien emphasizes the development of one’s body structure and, most importantly, the proper breathing pattern associated with tensing certain areas of the body.
 This helps with coordination of the body, mind, and spirit, and also taps into Ki or vital energy.

 Tien Ti Lin Chien (天地靈戰): Translated as “Heaven, Earth, Man Battle,” Tien Ti Lin Chien continues with the emphasis on body structure and the development of Ki begun in Three Battles.
 However, wherein Three Battles concentrates on the development of the body (i.e., man), this particular routine more fully develops the Ki or vital energy that comes from the earth and heaven, with which it creates a cosmic trinity (i.e., heaven, earth, man).

 Sam Chien Sip Li Kun (三戰二十拳): Translated as “Three Battles Cross Pattern,” Sam Chien Sip Li Kun continues to stress what was emphasized in the prior forms and introduces new elements; for example, the theory of the Ten Character pattern, or Sip Li, which is a popular pattern within southern Chinese styles of martial arts.
 Whereas Three Battle consists of going up and down a linear line, here the practitioner goes in a cross pattern, which covers the four corners.
 This pattern and theory was envisioned to be useful when fighting more than one assailant.

-**The complete theory of application for Kong Han line of Ngo Cho Five Ancestor Fist, plus its forms and drills, is documents in detail in Kun and Lo’s comprehensive book.
+**The complete theory of application for Kong Han line of Ngo Cho Five Ancestor Fist, plus its forms and drills, is documents in detail in Daniel Kun and Henry Lo’s comprehensive book.